The Neighbourhood Plan

 Send us your questions, either by email using the following address firstname.lastname@example.org or by dropping in your written questions to the Village Hall post box or steering group members.
 Please let us know who is raising the questions.

-All questions raised will now be reviewed and answered as part of the Committee meetings moving forward.
-Please do ensure that any new questions reach us ahead of our meetings – the next meeting date on 16th March.
-Future dates will be posted on the Parish website.
+All questions raised are being reviewed and answered as part of the Committee meetings moving forward.
+Please do ensure that any new questions reach us ahead of our meetings – the next meeting in May.

 The Neighbourhood Plan is all about enabling a shared vision of the parish, so thank you again for caring so much about this project, without you we cannot achieve this.